coder/docs/setup/kubernetes/google.md

     --max-nodes "8"
 ```

-## Option 2: Minimum requirements
+### Option 2: Cluster with minimum requirements for Coder

-This option uses a Container-Optimized OS (COS), and meets Coder's minimum
+This option uses a Container-Optimized OS (COS) and meets Coder's minimum
 requirements.
-It does not enable the use of
+It does _not_ enable the use of
 [CVMs](../../admin/environment-management/cvms.md).

 ```console